 So what’s the difference between these two scenarios?
 Training!

-You can also pick-up our printable 12-week TMB Training Plan as part of our Complete Guide to Camping on the Tour du Mont Blanc for only $4!
+You can also pick-up our printable 12-week TMB Training Plan as part of our Complete Guide to Camping on the Tour du Mont Blanc for under $5!
 You’ll also get access to tons of useful information for planning your TMB adventure!

 With just a bit of advance work and preparation, you can make sure you’re physically ready to have your best experience on the Tour du Mont Blanc.
 Because of its relatively low elevation and minimal technicality, the TMB is a pretty approachable long-distance trek for the casual hiker.
 That being said, it’s still a serious physical challenge that will push your body to new limits.
 You will enjoy your trip infinitely more if you train ahead of time.
 This is even more true if you plan on camping (and carrying the heavier backpack that goes with it).
 Don’t worry, we’ve got you covered.
 Read on for our simple advice on how to feel your best and enjoy your TMB experience to the fullest.